VAUTPL/Hand_recognition/README.md

 First you have to compile main.cpp

+To compile we have two options:
+Option N1:
-This line already includes in the makefile
+This line is already included in the makefile

- `g++ -o manos main.cpp myImage.cpp handGesture.cpp roi.cpp 'pkg-config --cflags --libs opencv'`
+`$  g++ -o manos main.cpp libs/myImage.cpp libs/handGesture.cpp libs/roi.cpp 'pkg-config --cflags --libs opencv'`

-Compile.

-make
+Option N2:

+`$ make`

 Then you can run main

-`./manos`
+`$ ./manos`

 #Star Recognition.